IIIF/cookbook-recipes/recipe/0030-multi-volume/index.md

 ## Use Case

 With multi-volume works, it is often desirable to group the volumes together as a single work while maintaining the user experience of separate volumes.
 For example, we might have separate Manifests for each volume, but maintain a single item record in our digital collection for the work as whole.
+Or we might want to include the multi-volume work in another Collection, but as a single work.

+## Implementation notes

-We can group these individual volume Manifests using a IIIF Collection.
+To , we can group the individual volume Manifests using a IIIF Collection.
 A Collection is a IIIF resource type that embeds other Manifests and Collection within its `items` property.

-## Implementation notes

-How does one implement the pattern?
+An alternative approach might be to combine the volumes into a single Manifest and use Ranges to create a table of contents for navigating the multiple volumes.
+For this approach, consult the [Book with Table of Contents][0024] recipe.

 ## Restrictions